toribiodiego/ECE-491-2-Experimentation-with-PyTorch/README.md

-> This repository contains the code for **ECE 491: Experimentation with PyTorch**, a graduate-level, 3-credit course offering hands-on deep learning experience with PyTorch.
-Under **Professor Carl Sable**'s guidance, it includes exercises from *Machine Learning with PyTorch and Scikit-Learn* by Raschka, Liu, and Mirjalili, the Hugging Face NLP Tutorial, and our final project work.
-The course is designed to deepen our PyTorch proficiency and inspire innovative final projects that transcend conventional deep learning approaches.
+> This repository contains the code for **ECE 491: Experimentation with PyTorch**, a 3-credit graduate-level course at The Cooper Union for the Advancement of Science and Art, offering hands-on experience with deep learning using PyTorch.

+## Experimentation with PyTorch
+**Spring 2025 Independent Study**
+**Instructor:** Professor Carl Sable

 ## Course Overview

-In *Experimentation with PyTorch*, students gain practical experience with the PyTorch framework through weekly discussions, readings, and hands-on tutorials.
-The course covers a wide range of topics that deepen understanding of PyTorch, including the use of pre-built and pretrained models from the Hugging Face Hub as well as the development of custom layers, loss functions, and architectures.

- While the primary focus is on NLP, the curriculum also touches on other machine learning domains such as computer vision, audio, and video processing.
-Ultimately, the course is designed to build proficiency in PyTorch and guide students toward conceptualizing and implementing a final project that transcends conventional deep learning approaches.
+The *independent study* is designed to build true proficiency in PyTorch by working at a low level with the framework, beyond relying on high-level abstractions.
+Through hands-on practice and guided exploration, students gain the skills needed to develop original deep learning projects that go beyond standard, boilerplate implementations.

+- Core PyTorch operations and custom model development
+- Loss functions, optimizers, and training loops
+- Transfer learning with pretrained models from Hugging Face
+- Applications in NLP, computer vision, audio, and video processing
+- Weekly activities based on *Machine Learning with PyTorch and Scikit-Learn* and Hugging Face tutorials
+- Final projects showcasing innovative applications beyond conventional deep learning approaches

-## Codebase Structure
+## Repository Structure

+- **some-file**

 ## Final Project Description